 The CIVIS Media Foundation aims to raise awareness among journalists in the electronic media for the issues of integration and cultural diversity, and to encourage them in their work, by awarding an accolade for exemplary programs.The prestigious CIVIS Media Prize is annual award for contributions from radio, film, television and the internet that engage to outstanding effect with the issues of migration, integration and cultural diversity.
 In addition, CIVIS regularly hosts conferences and seminars.The Freudenberg Foundation supports the CIVIS Media Foundation, because media exert a very significant effect on public opinion-forming, and thus also possess major potential for strengthening democratic culture and respect for diversity. www.civismedia.eu

-The German Council for Migration (RfM) is a nationwide grouping of around 150 academics, who have set themselves to provide critical coverage of political decisions and public debates regarding migration, integration and asylum.The RfM’s interdisciplinary members involved work together in six sections: “Education and Language”, “Gender and Sexuality”, “Religion”, “Post-Migrant Society”, “City and Region”, and “Migration, Refugees and European Frontier Regime”, and communicate their results to the public in statements, publications and media postings.The Freudenberg Foundation supports the Council for Migration, because with its academic assessment of political consequences it contributes to the public debate with empirically based statements.www.rat-fuer-migration.de
+The Council on Migration (RfM) is a nationwide grouping of around 170 academics, who have set themselves to provide critical coverage of political decisions and public debates regarding migration, integration and asylum.The RfM's interdisciplinary members involved work together in six sections: ""Education and Language", "Gender and Sexuality", "Religion", "Post-Migrant Society", "City and Region", and "Migration, Refugees and European Frontier Regime", and communicate their results to the public in statements, publications and media postings.The Freudenberg Foundation supports the Council on Migration, because with its academic assessment of political consequences it contributes to the public debate with empirically based statements.www.rat-fuer-migration.de

 Jasna JašarevićManaging Director